kubernetes-sigs/kustomize/proposals/22-03-value-in-the-structured-data.md

 -->

 Many application needs to be set with json format file.
 And, That file is handled with configMap when the application is running on kubernetes.\
-So, If kustomize configMapGenerator can overlay to one line inside a configMap data value, A json format file will be simple and easy to handle.
+So, If kustomize configMapGenerator can merge for json inside a configMap data value, A json format file will be simple and easy to handle.

 #### Source
 ```yaml